yngvem/INF200-2019/docs/_pages/about.md

 ---
 layout: page
-title: Welcome to the info pages for INF200 at NMBU.
+title: Welcome to the info pages for INF200 at NMBU
 permalink: /about/
 ---